OpenDataPlatform/dexgate/README.md

   ....
 ```

 Fortunatly, `dexgate` handle this for you.
-You don't have to bother with all theses URL.
+You don't have to bother with all these URL.

 ## Configuration